bahrus/templ-mount/README.md

 </body>
 ```

 ### Retrieving template tags [TODO]

-If, in the same Shadow DOM realm as the templ-mount instance, a template tag with attribute href is encountered, templ-mount will retrieve the html from the url, and populate the inert template.
+If, in the same Shadow DOM realm as the templ-mount instance, a template tag with attribute "href" is encountered, templ-mount will retrieve the html from the url, and populate the inert template.

 ```html
 <template href=myContent.html></template>